shtuk41/FaulhaberLab/README.md

 FaulhaberMonitorService - monitors motor position.

 ![alt text](Readme/image.png)

-Note that Faulhaber released a library to communicate with their controllers using C++ and C# - MomanLib. https://faulhaber.com.cn/fileadmin/Import/Media/AN176_EN.pdf.
-I discovered it later in the project.
+Note that Faulhaber provides a library called MomanLib for communicating with their controllers using C++ and C#. https://faulhaber.com.cn/fileadmin/Import/Media/AN176_EN.pdf.